 Nothing stands without structure.

 Objects in nature and those that are made by humans have structure.
 The same is true for application user interfaces.
-In this post, we describe UI Structural engineering and review its function in the creation of websites and other digital forms of communications, products, and services.
+In this post, we describe UI Structural engineering and review its importance in the creation of digital user interfaces.

 Why is structure important?

 The structure of an object provides a function of support.
 For example, bones, joints, and muscles provide structure for the human body.
 Consider how your performance would diminish if your bones, muscles, and joints were moved around, compromised, or even removed?
 Likewise, application user interfaces have a structure that should be carefully considered and maintained.
 If not, the intended performance of a user interface design can be compromised.

 What is UI structural engineering?

 In Project Accountability Model for UI Teams, I describe engineering activity as an effort to rationalize a structure in support of a design solution.
 Hence, UI structural engineering is concerned with defining the structure of application user interfaces.